AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 3. From the softkeys select the type of master you want to create.
 4. Press the **Select** button of the handle you want to be the master.

--	On Pearl Expert or Tiger Touch 1, press <Keys.HardKey>Avo</Keys.HardKey> and <Keys.HardKey>Disk</Keys.HardKey> together to switch the console to System mode and select <Keys.SoftKey>Assign Masters</Keys.SoftKey>.

 -	Special key profile options are available to set what the buttons do on Speed Masters, BPM Masters default to Tap Tempo.

 Speed or Size masters can have various scales, 0-100%, 0-200% and so on.
 A 0-200% scale would allow you to slow down and speed up the speed to double the programmed setting.
 Scales are set in normal (non-system) mode by pressing <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) then press the Select button of the master.